 While the dangers are many, there are things you can do to protect your carpets this winter.
 One of the best ways is to get an Intek carpet cleaning scheduled.
-We use cleaning agents that are safe for your kids and your pets, and if you get yours scheduled soon your carpets can be cleaned in time for the holidays!
+We use cleaning agents that are safe for your kids and your pets.

 Until we arrive, here are five ways you can protect your carpets this winter from the dangers your shoes bring in with them.